plavin/intrinsic_spatter/README.md

 ## Building

-Compile the code with `make`.
+First, rename either `Makefile.gcc` or `Makefile.icc` to `Makefile` depending on your platform.
+Then, compile the code with `make`.
 This will produce an executable named `a.out`.

 ## Running